luizen/als-tools/README.md

 Some of the future enhancements are:

+- **[Same DB data for both CLI and WEB front-ends](https://github.com/luizen/als-tools/issues/58)**: no matter what front-end you choose, the same data will be available for both, so that one can use different front-ends interchangeably.
 - **[Interactive command line](https://github.com/luizen/als-tools/issues/7)**: navigate the options using a textual menu directly in your terminal.
 Take a look at [this project](https://github.com/shibayan/Sharprompt) for examples.
 - Statistics 2.0: not only text/tables, but also charts.
 - **[Powerful search/filtering](https://github.com/luizen/als-tools/issues/10)**: it will be possible to locate and filter projects by several properties, like plugin names, plugin types, device names, track names, track types, track count, etc.